JooelRinne/wildlifetrade/README.md

 The data processing filters data entries from a data set that include keywords listed in a seperate file.
 Then it extracts information from the selected data entries

 Steps
-1. Download spacy language model by running.
+1. Download spacy language model by running the command below in your terminal.
 Note that spacy must be installed before loading the model.
    ```ruby
    python -m spacy download en_core_web_sm
    ```